-Relapse occurs in most patients after treatment of acute attacks, and patients who are at high risk for recurring episodes should consider life-long maintenance therapy.
+Relapse occurs in most people after treatment of acute attacks, and people who are at high risk for recurring episodes should consider lifelong maintenance therapy.
 This usually involves mood-stabilizing drugs:

 - Lithium is a first-line mood stabilizer used in maintenance therapy.
 The anti-epileptic drug valproate is also a first-line treatment.
 In general, the two work equally well, although there are some differences in side effects.

 - Lamotrigine, another anti-epileptic drug, is approved as a maintenance treatment for bipolar I disorder and may also be used as a first-line drug for treating depressive episodes.

 - Carbamazepine and oxcarbazepine are other anti-epileptic drugs used as alternative maintenance treatments.